5j9/tsetmc/README.rst

 * ``ombud_messages``
 * ``status_changes``

-There are several other functions in ``general`` module.
+There are many other functions and methods that are not covered here.
+Explore the codebase to learn more.

-If you are interested in other information that are available on tsetmc.com but this library has no API for, please `open an issue`_ for them.
+If you are interested in other information available on tsetmc.com that this library has no API for, please `open an issue`_ for them.

 See also